LuiseFreese/PP-Good-practices/ALM/setup-ALM.md

 ![continous integration in release](images/alm_pp-release_ci.png)

-Once it is enabled, it triggers automatically, if a new Build is available, aka when our Build pipeline 2 ran successfully.
-This means, that with these settings being switched on, we start a chain reaction everytime, we run Build pipeline 1 - and it results in a new release of a managed solution in TEST.
+Once it is enabled, it triggers automatically, if a new Build is available, aka when our **Build pipeline 2  - Build Managed Solution** ran successfully.
+This means, that with these settings being switched on, we start a chain reaction everytime, we run **Build pipeline 1 - Export from DEV** - and it results in a new release of a managed solution in TEST.

-Users can now do the user acceptance training, log experienced issues or change requests for the next release and then we can manually trigger the *Release to **PROD*** pipeline so that we export the solution to the **PROD** environment.
+Users can now do the user acceptance training, log experienced issues or change requests for the next release and then we can manually trigger the **Release to PROD** pipeline so that we export the solution to the **PROD** environment.
 In case of severe issues with the relase, which only get discovered during user acceptance testing, release to **PROD** will be deferred, changes to the app are being addressed in **DEV**, and then the pipelines are triggered again manually to run the entire process again.